 Publically Naming and Shaming Violators

-The FCAC Commissioner now has to publically name anyone who commits a violation of any regulation.
+The FCAC Commissioner now has to publicly name anyone who commits a violation of any regulation.
 The Commissioner used to be able to do it at his own discretion, however, that discretion was almost never used.
 This is no longer an issue with the new rules as they currently stand.

 Regulations also outline circumstances where the Commissioner wouldn’t need to make the name of the violator public.
 When the Commissioner makes the violation public, he or she can disclose why, facts, analysis, and consideration.